 Steel-stringed acoustic guitars typically have a few more frets, around 18 to 20, with 12 to 14 frets above the body (there will usually be 6 to 8 frets between where the neck meets the body and the soundhole).

 You’ll often hear guitars referred to as a ’12 fret’ or ’14 fret’.
 This refers to the number of frets from the nut to the body, and players often have a preference for one over the other.

 However, not every type of steel-string acoustic.
-Parlor guitars (a small type of guitar) tend to have fewer frets.
+Parlor guitars (one of the small guitar types) tend to have fewer frets.

 Why don’t acoustic guitars have more frets?
 Well, frets much past 12 get very harder to play, particularly for chords.
 Yes, cutaways help, but you are still blocked by the body of the guitar.

 - Ortega 3/4 size (classical guitar) – 18 frets

 - Washburn R314KK (vintage parlour guitar) – 18 frets

 - Martin D-28 – 20 frets